SAP/luigi/core/examples/luigi-sample-angular/README.md

     lerna bootstrap
     ```

-3. Bundle the Luigi core by executing the following in `luigi/core` folder.
+3. Bundle the Luigi core by executing the following in the `luigi/core` folder.
     ```bash
     # Lerna runs the bundle script in every package where the script exists.